-If a sample file with a Complete status is opened, to return to the tabbed file editor, select Advanced or Basic from the drop-down at the bottom of the window.
+To view the tabbed file editor for a sample file with a Complete status, select Advanced from the view selector drop-down list at the bottom of the window.

 CFR In 21CFR11 environments, this feature is applicable to members of the Developer group only.